wasmCloud/wasmCloud/crates/component/README.md

 # wasmCloud Component

 wasmCloud is an open source Cloud Native Computing Foundation (CNCF) project that enables teams to build, manage, and scale polyglot Wasm apps across any cloud, K8s, or edge.
+This crate provides pre-generated interfaces and idiomatic wrappers that aid in building [WebAssembly components](https://component-model.bytecodealliance.org/introduction.html) via the `wasm32-wasip2` target.

 ⚠️ This crate is highly experimental and likely to experience breaking changes frequently.
 The host itself is relatively stable, but the APIs and public members of this crate are not guaranteed to be stable and may change in a backwards-incompatible way.